herflis/concepts-temp/content/review/sharing.md

 If there are private sharing records with this email address and no identity, we will give explicit permissions for the new user on that content.
 This is to make sure that if a user registers to access a content that was shared with them privately, they get a seamless user experience.

-### Does remain a content shared after it was deleted to the Trash?
+### Does a content remain shared after it was moved to the Trash?

-This is a special case when a content is not yet physically removed from the system, only deleted to the Trash.
+This is a special case when a content is not yet physically removed from the system, only moved to the Trash.
 For existing users this won’t change much, they will still be able to access the content the same way as any other content.

 For public sharing this is different: visitors will no longer access those content items - unless the documents are restored from the Trash.
 In that case the old public sharing links will still be working.